 Whilst many pupils attend Riverside from outside of the 'normal' catchment area for the school, this map indicates the 'normal' area for Riverside:

 If your child is granted a place at Riverside, we will require the contact form below, with all of his/her information before their first session in school:

-Our current Reception admissions number is set at 58 pupils for September 2017.
+Our current Reception admissions number is set at 58 pupils for September 2018.
 The historic admissions number was 54 (and subsequently 56) and as such, some year groups in school still have a lower admission 'limit' set.
 In September 2019, our reception admissions number will increase to 60 pupils.

 We manage this process ourselves so simply contact us via the office and fill in one of the following forms with your child's details:

 The nursery can accept a maximum of 26 pupils in any one session.
 We tend to have a much larger number of pupils on roll.
 Our provision provides nursery education for pre-school children aged between 3 and 4 years old for those parents who wish to accept such an opportunity.
 The curriculum follows the ‘Early Years Foundation Stage Curriculum Guidance.’